 Amount of Hazardous Materials Destroyed or Treated: This alternative does not employ remedial actions to treat soil COCs.

 Degree of Expected Reductions in Toxicity, Mobility or Volume through Treatment: This alternative does not employ remedial actions to treat soil COCs in situ.
-However, the Selected Area will be excavated and disposed off-Site, which will reduce the volume and toxicity of the COCs.
+However, the Selected Area and the GSNWR Wilderness Area will be excavated and disposed off-Site, which will reduce the volume and toxicity of the COCs.
 The contaminated soil in the APCs will be either capped, which will reduce mobility, or excavated and then disposed of off-Site, which will reduce volume and toxicity of the COCs.
 Therefore, the toxicity, mobility and volume of the soil COCs will be significantly reduced.
-As a result, Alternative 4 is ranked excellent for this criterion.
+The waste material in the Surface Debris Area will also be removed and disposed of off-Site.
+However, approximately 90 acres of landfill will not be capped allowing for the potential mobility of contaminants remaining in the waste located in this area.
+As a result, Alternative 4 is ranked low for this criterion.

 Degree to which Treatment is Irreversible: This alternative does not employ remedial actions to treat soil COCs.